-- Dynamic transitions and performance in non-stationary environments - Given that RNNs and their ensembles are characterised by recurrent feedback, how can one rapidly evolve systems that are robust with respect to non-stationary environments where changes may cascade in an unstable fashion through the RNN?
-DNA-RNN pods offer an opportunity to implement "selfmuting" or "self-stabilizing" mechanisms to reduce these problems, or conversely, to promote instability when that is required.
-Examples of issues in this area include: - Dynamic transitions during learning/evolution and 0 control actions - Current RNNs already learn how to do this quite well (as previously cited Puskorius and Feldkamp G.V.
-Puskorius , L.A.
-Feldkamp, "Decoupled extended Kalman filter training of feedforward kayered networks", International Joint Conference on Neural Networks.
-Seattle, vol. 1, pp771-777, 1991.,G.V.
-Puskorius , L.A.
-Feldkamp, "Extensions and enhancements of decoupled extended Kalman filter training", International Conference on Neural Networks, Houston, vol. 3, pp1879-1883, 1997., Wan and van der Merwe E.A.
-Wan and R. van der Merwe, "Chap 5: Dual Extended Kalman Filter Methods" and "Chap.
-7: The Unscented Kalman Filter", in S. Haykin, (editor) Kalman Filtering and Neural Networks, Wiley Publishing, 2001), plus Kozma and Meyers R. Kozma, M. Myers, "Analysis of Phase Transitions in KIV with Amygdala During Simulated Navigation Control", Proceedings of IJCNN 2005, International Joint Conference on Neural Networks.
-Montreal, paper paper #1675, pp126-130, 31 July - 4 August 2005.).
-Naturally, it would be preferable that cycling through "pods" would be possible in real time. - Searching problem/solution state space It may be desirable to "destabilize" ANNs to cycle through possible approaches to solving problems.
-An example might be chaotic searches through weightspace as a means of "parameter adjustement, or cycling through many "pods" of a very diverse set of ANNs, wherein each of these ensemblearchitectures is effective for different classes of problems.
-And if there isn't an easy solution on hand, then "strategically" building new "preconfigured ensemble-architectures" should be a capability of DNA-RNNs.
-This provides a "stategic" capability for DNA-RNNs, in that completely new approaches/ techniques/ concepts would arise, as might be appropriate for Approximate Dynamic Programming (ADP).
-Evolutionary theory, particle swarms, and chaos theory are examples of techniques for implementing searches that are at least partially randomized, and these can be used in combination with each other or in conjuction with gradient-based methods like BPTT. - Variable object inputs/ problem types as with functional overloading, it would be a useful capability if DNA-ANNs were designed to be able to use a different number of inputs, a variety of input "types" and missing data.
-Actually, that capability may be essential in many real-world situations, and its the sort of thing that is difficult to do in a general sense starting from a "blank slate".
+Dynamic transitions and performance in non-stationary environments - Given that RNNs and their ensembles are characterised by recurrent feedback, how can one rapidly evolve systems that are robust with respect to non-stationary environments where changes may cascade in an unstable fashion through the RNN?
+DNA-RNN modules offer an opportunity to implement "self-muting" or "self-stabilizing" mechanisms to reduce these problems, or conversely, to promote instability when that is required.
+Examples of issues in this area include:

+- O Dynamic transitions during learning/evolution and control actions Current RNNs already learn how to do this quite well (as previously cited Puskorius and Feldkamp [68],[69], Wan and van der Merwe [70]), plus Kozma and Meyers [82]).
+Naturally, it would be preferable that cycling through DNA-RNN modules would be possible in real time. - Searching problem/solution state space It may be desirable to "destabilize" ANNs to cycle through possible approaches to solving problems. example might be chaotic searches through weightspace as a means of "parameter adjustement", or cycling through many modules of a very diverse set of DNA-RNNs, wherein each of these ensemblearchitectures is effective for different classes of problems.
+And if there isn't an easy solution on hand, then building new "pre-configured ensemblearchitectures" should be a capability of DNA-RNNs.
+This provides a "stategic" capability for DNA-RNNs, in that completely new approaches/ techniques/ concepts would arise, as might be appropriate Approximate Dynamic for Programming (ADP).
+Evolutionary theory, particle swarms, and chaos theory are examples of techniques for implementing searches that are at least partially randomized, and these can be used in combination with each other or in conjuction with gradient-based methods like BPTT. - O Variable object inputs/ problem types as with functional overloading, it would be a useful capability if DNA-ANNs were designed to be able to use a different number of inputs, a variety of input "types" and missing data.
+Actually, that capability may be essential in many real-world situations, and its the sort of thing that is difficult to do in a general sense starting from a "blank slate". - Instability-breaking Is it possible to "break through" the Lyapunov and Slotine [83] criteria for stability constraints simply because the "behavior" of a DNA-RNN isn't "fixed?
+Can DNA-RNNs "quench" unstable control responses to provide stable short-term dynamics that enhance learning speeds and response times?
+(Obviously, switching control strategies is an option). - Ultimately, to use software programming analogies, perhaps what we are looking for are "strategies, design patterns, evolutionary principles, system engineering principles" to copy, create, and evolve DNA-RNN modules, and that these strategies would be provided as part of the "DNA code".
+What are the principles and means of more effectively evolving infrastructure and processes for meta-or-abstract level data / functions/ and processes?